henriwoodcock/Applying-Modern-Best-Practices-to-Autoencoders/report/pretraining.md

 [5] Olah, et al.,. _Feature Visualization_.
 Distill, 2017.

 [6] Jeremy Howard, Sebastian Ruder. _Universal Language Model Fine-tuning for Text Classification_. arXiv, 2018. arXiv:1801.06146.

+<a name="imageNetFootNote">1</a>: The ImageNet Large Scale Visual Recognition Challenge (ILSVRC) is an object detection and image classification competition which has been known to push computer vision research but also allow for comparison of results.